 *Program specifically for women

-Resouces for undergraduates and high school students
+Resouces for undergraduate and high school students

 - Here is a list of lots of cool opportunities for undergraduates to study math.
 Disclaimer: I wrote this shortly after I was an undergrad and so some of the programs may no longer exist.

 - When I was a PROMYS counselor, I gave a lecture for high school students about p-adics.
 Here are the notes for that.